top of page

 Bat Cave Step 2: Ridiculously oversized bat (optional)

 To make the bat, cut a tablecloth diagonally.
 You will use these for the wings.
-To make the body, use a rectangular piece of tablecloth to wrap up newspaper.
-To make the head, crumple some newspaper and wrap the table cloth around it.
+To make the body, use a rectangular piece of tablecloth to wrap up newspaper or scrap paper.
+To make the head, crumple some newspaper and wrap the tablecloth around it.
 My kids made the decorations on the bat.

 Bat Cave Step 3: Glow sticks and flashlights.

 I bought enough glow necklaces for each student.
-Again, I got mine at Walmart but you could probably get them cheaper online.
+Again, I got mine at Walmart, but you could probably get them cheaper online.
 I borrowed flashlights from everyone I could.
-One quick Facebook post, and they came flooding in. cost: $5.00
+One quick Facebook post, and they came flooding in.
+One year, students used their phones and that worked well too.

 Bat Cave Step 4: Bat Plans

-After digging for bat brains.
-We had such a fun day in the Bat Cave!
-With a couple plastic tablecloths, some glow sticks, and a few flashlights, you too can have a "batastic" day!
+After digging for bat brains, we had such a fun day in the Bat Cave!
+With a couple of plastic tablecloths, some glow sticks, and a few flashlights, you too can have a "batastic" day!

 bottom of page